kayakalison/data-imbalance-dp/README.md

 - `Diffprivlib Experiment-NB.ipynb`: A Jupyter® notebook containing the NB analysis.
 - `Diffprivlib Experiment-LR.ipynb`: A Jupyter®  notebook containing the LR analysis.
 - `Diffprivlib Experiment-RF.ipynb`: A Jupyter® notebook containing the RF analysis.
-- `datasets` folder: A folder containing all of the datasets required for reproducibility.
+- `datasets`: A folder containing all of the datasets required for reproducibility.
-- `figures` folder: A folder containing all of the figures output by this code.
+- `figures`: A folder containing all of the figures output by this code.

 ## Citing this Work
 If you use this for research, please consider citing the folowing reference paper: